Linda McEvoy, PhD was recently featured in article discussing the role of hearing aids in delaying dementia and depression in elders. Read more.

-Dr. Ming Tai-Seale, award from the Patient Centered Outcomes Research Institute (PCORI), on "Creating a Patient-Centered Tool to Help Medicare Beneficiaries Choose Prescription Drug Plans."
+Ming Tai-Seale, PhD, MPH received an ward from the Patient Centered Outcomes Research Institute (PCORI), on "Creating a Patient-Centered Tool to Help Medicare Beneficiaries Choose Prescription Drug Plans."
 This is a wonderful complement to her other research on patient-provider communication, and improving client-centered care and outcomes.

 Brian Kwan, a second year Biostatistics PhD student, has been awarded a prestigious 5-year National Science Foundation Graduate Research Fellowship Program (GRFP) for 2018.
 This competitive program in STEM fields has about a 10% award rate.
 Look for an upcoming article in